Deutsch Intern

 Participants

-Ibrahima Ndiaye was born in Senegal near Dakar in 1963.
-He came to Saarbrücken in 1987 to study German language and literature.
-He has been working as a freelance artist and author for many years.
+Ibrahima Ndiaye works as a freelance artist and author.
 In addition to his work as a musician, dancer, actor and cabaret artist, he is best known for his interactive storytelling for children.
-He has also published several children's books with his own and traditional Senegalese fairy tales.
-For many years, he has designed the children's programme at the Würzburg Africa Festival, where he is also the presenter.
-Ibrahima Ndiaye has received several international awards for his artistic and cultural commitment, including from former Senegalese President Abdou Diouf.
-Most recently, he was awarded the Friedrich Bödeker Prize in 2020.
+For many years, he has been designing the children's programme for the Würzburg Africa Festival, where he also acts as presenter.

 Registration